lokapal-xyz/education/content/glossary.md

 * **Exploit:**
     * An exploit is the deliberate use of a vulnerability in a smart contract or blockchain protocol.
 It can enable undesired actions like fund theft, vote manipulation, or abuse of internal functions.

+**F**

+* **Fork:**
+    * A process where a community or team splits the source code or governance system of a protocol into two separate paths.
+In DAOs, a governance fork happens when a group of members creates a new organization with different rules or priorities.
+Forks can be technical (e.g., codebase splits) or governance-related (e.g., social or ideological divisions).

 **G**

 * **Gas Fees:**